PHONE BILL ON 07905 965 305

 And you may find that the agency will not go out of their way to find the best candidate for you if you are not a big brand.

-How Much Is A Freelance Designer ?
+How Much To Hire A Freelance Fashion Designer ?

 Just like with any other professional, the cost of hiring a freelance fashion designer can vary immensely.
+If you do not need an experienced freelancer for your project, you may be able to find a student or newly graduated designer as a cheaper alternative.

 Most startup brands wont be looking at hiring the most expensive designers and shouldnt be considering hiring the cheapest, unless they are just looking for an assistant.